 Textbook: Arnett, J. Human Development: A Cultural Approach, 2nd edition.
 Pearson.
+With REVEL code.
 Note: The book is an ebook so you purchase the code and then go to Blackboard and to the Pearson site.
 You can purchase the printed version if you want for additional money or use the ebook which is totally linked to the assignments.
-You may also be able to purchase the book on Amazon or other sites.
-Just make certain that you have the right edition.
-We also have a copy of the text in the library.
-Any version will be acceptable since we will not have grades based upon any of the REVEL parts of the book.